Buying an Asset

 See the framework applied to a real category.

-The buy-side category brief applies both moves to a real category — fifteen vendors assessed on two structural dimensions, quadrant-by-quadrant multiple logic, and the IC-ready language that tells your client what they're actually underwriting.
-The worked example covers Revenue Intelligence.
-The underlying framework — the two moves, the matrix, and buyer targeting by quadrant — applies to any B2B SaaS category.
+The Revenue Intelligence buy-side brief applies this framework to a specific category — fifteen vendors placed on two structural dimensions, management questions written, diligence implications mapped by quadrant.
+It is a working example of what the lens produces when applied to a real asset class.
+The framework — the two moves, the matrix, and the conviction logic by quadrant — applies to any B2B SaaS category.

 Inside the Buy-Side Category Brief — Revenue Intelligence